ahmedsam007/NanoJet/Tools/DEPLOYMENT_GUIDE.md

-# 🚀 IDMMac Update Deployment Guide
+# 🚀 NanoJet Update Deployment Guide

 This guide explains how to test updates locally and deploy them to real users.